fee1-dead/flow.rs/docs/README.md

 This reference documents all the methods available in the SDK, and explains in detail how these methods work.

-This SDKs is dual-licenced under MIT or Apache 2.0, at your option.
+This SDK is dual-licensed under MIT or Apache 2.0, at your option.

 The library client specifications can be found here: